 A flexible concession term without the need for above-CPI toll escalation, combined with a “Kennett call” type provision would certainly protect taxpayers, but will our current Coalition Government be sufficiently astute to implement such a measure or something similarly effective, or instead just give up cheaply this potential bonanza?

 Not only that but by releasing Base Case Financial Model parameters, including some broad debt metrics, the public might understand better what has gone on behind closed doors in all of this.

-Ian Bell is an actuary and traffic expert and principle of Financial-Architects Asia.
-Bell has analysed Australian tollroads extensively.
+Ian Bell is an actuary and traffic expert and principal of Financial-Architects Asia.
+Bell has analysed Australian toll roads extensively.